enflow/wsl2-php-development/README.md

 - Run `cd /etc/nginx && explorer.exe .` and copy the files from that folder over.
 - You need to symlink the /etc/nginx/code folder to your code folder.
 We recommend this is under `~/code`

+# php-fpm
+We have some config items to change in the www PHP FPM pool:
+`sudo nano /etc/php/7.4/fpm/pool.d/www.conf`
+- `user` should be set to your username.
+Most likely your first name in lowercase.
+- `group` should be set to your username.
+Most likely your first name in lowercase.
+- `listen` should be set to `127.0.0.1:9150`
+- You can save those changes.

 # MySQL
 We just need to set the root password to 'secret'.
 The other default configuration is fine for your usecase:
 - `sudo mysql`